 |💰 Best budget hotel:||Rope Walk Guest House|

-- Where To Stay In Penang: 6 Best Areas to Stay in Penang
+- 6 Best Areas to Stay in Penang for tourists

-- George Town, Where to Stay in Penang for Foodie
+- George Town, where to stay in Penang for first-timers

-- Penang Hill, Where to Stay in Penang for Exploring Nature
+- Penang Hill, where to stay in Penang for nature lovers

-- Balik Pulau, Where to Stay in Penang for Backpackers
+- Balik Pulau, where to stay in Penang for local vibe

-- Bayan Lepas, Where to Stay in Penang Close to Airport
+- Bayan Lepas, where to stay in Penang for backpackers

-📌 6 Best Areas to Stay in Penang
+6 Best Areas to Stay in Penang for tourists

-1. George Town, Where to Stay in Penang for Foodie
+1. George Town, where to stay in Penang for first-timers

-We begin our journey in the capital city of Penang, George Town.
-Located in the northeast of Penang island, it is the 3rd most populous city in Malaysia.
-While its numerous suburbs offer a range of thrilling sights and activities for visitors, it is its historic centre that is the main attraction.
+Named after the British King George III, The capital city of Penang, George Town is located in the northeast of Penang island.
+While its numerous suburbs offer a range of thrilling sights and activities for visitors, it is its historic center that is the main attraction.

-Designated a UNESCO world heritage site in 2008, the 1.6 square mile area is bursting with historic attractions.
+Designated as a UNESCO world heritage site in 2008 for its multicultural heritage and architectural wonders, the 1.6 square mile area is bursting with historic attractions.
 It also features one of the largest collections of pre-war buildings anywhere in Asia.

 There are even a number of buildings that display the diverse religious culture of the region.
 Temples such as the Goddess Of Mercy Temple and the iconic Wat Chaiyamangkalaram are surrounded by locations like St. George’s Church and the Kapitan Keling Mosque.

-Outside of the history, George Town is also known as the food capital of Malaysia.
-Offering a wide range of cuisine, bars, restaurants and street stalls, which give visitors the chance to enjoy some of the traditional gastronomy of the region while they’re taking everything else in.
+Outside of history, George Town is also known as the food capital of Malaysia.
+Offering a wide range of cuisine, bars, coffee shops, high-end restaurants, street food, hawker stalls, night markets, which give visitors the chance to enjoy some of the traditional gastronomy of the region and Chinese-Malay culture.

-Stay in George Town if you want to experience some of the area’s famous cuisine; you are interested in the history and culture of Penang.
+Stay in George Town if you’re a first-time tourist; you want to experience some of the area’s famous cuisine; you are interested in the history and culture of Penang.

 Royale Chulan Penang is located within walking distance to Clan Jetties of Penang, Pinang Peranakan Museum, Wonderfood Museum, Little India, and Fort Cornwallis.
 The hotel provides an outdoor swimming pool, free wifi, and an in-house restaurant.